Krakor92/some-custom-dataviews/_views/jukebox/README.md

 - This view isn't super resilient to **bad or inconsistent metadata**.
 If you have a property that doesn't have the same type everywhere, it might break this view when filtering on it.

-- If you have scrolled far enough inside a page and a lot of musics have been rendered (> 200) and you decide to **switch to another tab**, then you may experience a screen freeze for few seconds when switching back to this tab (This phenomenon was only really experienced on my Android phone)
+- If you have scrolled far enough inside a page and a lot of musics have been rendered (around a hundred elements) and you decide to **switch to another tab**, then you may experience a screen freeze for few seconds when switching back to this tab

 > [!TIP]
 > Using [stack tabs](https://help.obsidian.md/User+interface/Tabs#Stack+tab+groups) can help as it keeps the view in memory
+>
+> Keeping the custom virtualization mechanism active should also help circumvent this issue

 - [It's an already known phenomenon](https://forum.obsidian.md/t/audio-stops-while-scrolling/7966) but **scrolling too far deep** in the file where this view sit (or up depending on where the code block is positioned) will pause the music if it's played by an audio player inside a card.
 It's because of Obsidian's infinite scrolling strategy.
 Basically, the output of this view is removed from the DOM when you've scrolled too far from it